 Laurenzian Library

-The Laurentian Library - the oldest library in Florence, named after Lorenzo de' Medici I and built by the great Michelangelo.
-Today this place is a state library, although tourists are more attracted here by the unusual history of this building and amazing architecture.
+The Laurentian Library, Florence's oldest library, is named after Lorenzo de' Medici I and was built by the great Michelangelo.
+Today, this place is the state library, although tourists are more attracted here by the unusual history of this building and the amazing architecture.

-After 50 years, a dramatic change of power took place in the city, as a result of which the Medici were forced to urgently leave Florence.
-They were able to restore the former status of the rulers of the city and all of Tuscany only in 1512, along the way, regaining all their property and a couple of territories of especially zealous conspirators and instructing Michelangelo to build a separate building to house the book collection.
-At this time, the great architect, artist, sculptor was working on the construction of the tomb of the family, but could not refuse a new proposal.
+50 years later, there was a sharp change of power in the city, as a result of which the Medici were forced to urgently leave Florence.
+They were able to restore the former status of the rulers of the city and the whole of Tuscany only in 1512, along the way regaining all their property and a couple of territories of particularly zealous conspirators and instructing Michelangelo to build a separate building to house the book collection.
+At that time, the great architect, artist, and sculptor was working on the construction of the tomb of the family, but he could not refuse the new offer.

-A few years later, a vestibule, a reading room and a room for storing manuscripts were erected.
-All construction was completed in 1571.
-Michelangelo himself did not live to see the opening of the Laurenzian library, so the completion of the construction work fell on the shoulders of other architects.
-However, this did not interfere with the external appearance and inner chambers: Michelangelo managed to draw up detailed plans for each room of this lovely bookstore.
+A few years later, a lobby, a reading room and a room for storing manuscripts were erected.
+The entire construction was completed in 1571.
+Michelangelo himself did not live to see the opening of the Laurentian Library, so the completion of construction work fell on the shoulders of other architects.
+However, this did not interfere with the external appearance and inner chambers.: Michelangelo managed to draw up detailed plans for each room of this charming storehouse of books.

 What to see?

-The building itself is a fine example of the late Renaissance, but the main marvels of the architectural masterpiece are located inside.
-The library's most notable feature was the charming vestibule, a high room of gray stone with twin columns.
-The main charm of the entrance area of the Laurenzian library is given by a magnificent marble staircase, pouring out with orinine steps.
-The master managed to embody the amazing optical effect of the flow of stone footings from the doors of the reading room and make unusual steps resembling turbulent flows of volcanic lava spreading in three streams.
-After such a dynamic staircase that rises steeply towards a walking person, the reading room seems to be a calm and protected area, hospitably providing capital carved music stands and cozy tables.
-The huge hall is decorated with charming carvings with the figure of a unicorn, chosen by the founder of the library, Cosimo Medici.
+The building itself is a fine example of the late Renaissance, but the main wonders of the architectural masterpiece are located inside.
+The most notable element of the library was the charming lobby: a tall room made of gray stone with double columns.
+The main charm of the entrance area of the Laurentian Library is given by the magnificent marble staircase, spilling out with ornine steps.
+The master managed to embody the amazing optical effect of stone footstools flowing out of the doors of the reading room and make unusual steps resembling turbulent volcanic lava flows spreading in three streams.
+After such a dynamic staircase rising steeply towards a walking person, the reading room appears to be a calm and protected area, hospitably providing capital carved music stands and cozy tables.
+The huge hall is decorated with charming carvings with the figure of a unicorn, chosen by the founder of the library, Cosimo de' Medici.

-The Laurentian Library is the only creation of Michelangelo where the architect abandoned the use of his usual sculptural compositions, creating an unusual design using only architectural forms.
+The Laurentian Library is the only Michelangelo creation where the architect abandoned the use of his usual sculptural compositions, creating an unusual design using architectural forms only.

-Today, Laurenziana's vaults contain more than 150,000 books, more than 10,000 old manuscripts and several thousand papyri from Ancient Egypt.
+To date, the Laurentian vaults contain more than 150,000 books, more than 10,000 ancient manuscripts and several thousand papyri from Ancient Egypt.